-For spouses who do not qualify for direct payments from DFAS, they will receive payments pursuant to a Sacramento divorce settlement agreement.
-Keep in mind that the award of military retired pay may be in addition to Sacramento child support and Sacramento spousal support.
+For spouses who do not qualify for direct payments from DFAS, they will receive payments pursuant to a California divorce settlement agreement.
+Keep in mind that the award of military retired pay may be in addition to California child support and California spousal support.

 The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of a military divorce and military benefits.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Former Spouse Military Pension Share